This post contains affiliate links. Read the full disclosure here.

 - Add in the flour, cocoa powder, and salt and mix.

-- Mix in the 3 tbsp milk, then add more 1 tbsp at a time until your desired consistency is reached.
+- Mix in the 3 tablespoon milk, then add more 1 tablespoon at a time until your desired consistency is reached.

 - Stir in the chopped chocolate or chocolate chips or other toppings and enjoy!